BytesOfMan/the-crypto-guy/content/posts/20200622isgoldmoney.md

 Today, every government in the world simply prints or borrows the money it needs.
 It's hard to understand expensive and risky incidents like naval cannonades.

-Why did Spanish ships brave hurricanes, pirates, and the Royal Navy Itself to ship hundreds of millions of dollars from one Spanish jurisdiction to another?
+Why did Spanish ships brave hurricanes, pirates, and the Royal Navy Itself to send money from one Spanish jurisdiction to another?

 Instead of shipping $300 million in the _Mercedes,_ they could have printed $600 million and been twice as well off!